Parrot-Developers/olympe/src/olympe/doc/installation.rst

       in your `PATH`.

 As a workaround, you may choose to:
-    - Remove Anaconda (or any other custom Python environement) from your `PATH` before running the `postinst` and `build.sh` scripts.
+    - Remove Anaconda (or any other custom Python environment) from your `PATH` before running the `postinst` and `build.sh` scripts.
     - Proceed with a manual depencendy installation (see below).